expo/expo-three/README.md

 const texture = new TextureLoader().load(asset.localUri);
 ```

-`expo-three` provides a helper utility that can resolve the asset internally:
+`expo-three` provides a helper utility that can resolve the asset internally and make other modifications to support a wider variety of images:

 ```ts
 import { TextureLoader } from 'expo-three';